AntonTerekhov/OrientDB-PHP/readme.markdown

     $result = $db->recordDelete('1:1', 1);

 #### RecordLoad ####
 Load record by recordID and, optionally, [fetchplan](http://code.google.com/p/orient/wiki/FetchingStrategies).
-Return record.
+Returns record or `false`.
+In some cases (e.g. recordPos is out of file bounds) can throw an exception

     OrientDBRecord $db->recordLoad(string $recordID[, string $fetchPlan]);